rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 *"Is that answer, ok?"*

-**All you need to do is kick dis ring bottom real hard.
+**All you need to do is kick dis fing's bottom real hard.
 Fink about da moments you want to share wid your friends.**

 Amir closed his eyes, imagined the worried look on Hannah and Sam's anxiety - *They are waiting for me...*